Enhancing the Zines Research Guide at Pratt Institute Libraries

 A part I helped shape with my recommendation!

-Solution: Enhancing and Making the Browse Random Navigation Experience Cohesive
+Recommendation 3: Enhancing Visibility and Making the Browse Random Navigation Experience Cohesive

 What’s next?
+What did I learn?
 What did the clients have to say?

 Want to dive deep?